gravitational/gravity/docs/5.x/pack.md

 The Gravity graphical installer supports plugging in custom screens after the main installation phase (such as installing Kubernetes and system dependencies) has successfully completed.

-A "Custom Installation Screen" is just a web application running inside the deployed Kuberneted cluster and reachable via a Kubernetes service.
+A "Custom Installation Screen" is just a web application running inside the deployed Kubernetes cluster and reachable via a Kubernetes service.
 Enabling a Custom Installation Screen allows the user to perform actions specific to an Gravity Cluster upon successful install (for example, configuring an application or launch a database migration).